Donny-bla/segmentation-upsampler/paper/paper.md

 *Figure 3: 'Complex' Test Object: top view, front view and side view*

 The complex test object is generated by subtracting smaller spheres from a larger sphere in six different directions.
+Spheres are generated using the $makeSphere$ function from the k-Wave acoustic simulation toolbox $Add reference$.
 The base sphere has a radius of $r$ and its centre is at $(0,0,0)$.
 Six smaller spheres with radii of $0.75r, 0.67r, 0.5r, 0.33r, 0.25r, 0.2r$ are subtracted at $(\pm r,0,0), (0,\pm r, 0), (0,0,\pm r)$ respectively.
-Note that the radius used in this project is 20 voxels.
-Those sphere depressions of different sizes offer many sharp edges.
-They provide shapes similar to a ball-socket shoulder or leg joint.
+The radius $r$ was set to 20 voxels.
+The spherical subtractions from the base sphere generate sharp edges, similar to certain bony anatomical features that need to be preserved during upsampling for simulation accuracy.

 ## Error Metrics